 Other attractions in the area are the Mattancherry Palace, also known as the Dutch Palace and the Pardesi Synagogue in ‘Jew town’ – another atmospheric place to wander around.

-One of the best places to go for food is a restaurant called Dal Roti.
-If you’re craving some North Indian food, they do cracking kati rolls with a choice of fillings.
-We only got pictures of the giant double prawn version, but it was some of the tastiest food we had on the whole trip.
+One of the best places to eat is a restaurant called Dal Roti.
+If you’re craving some North Indian food, they do excellent giant kati rolls with a choice of fillings, it was some of the tastiest food we had on the whole trip.

 Have you been to Kochi?
 What are your thoughts and recommendations?